CIP-RIU/datacheck/inst/doc/RN_1.2.0.md

 Summary
 ========

+Datacheck provides functions to check variables against a
+    set of data quality rules.
+A rule file can be accompanied by look-up tables.
+In addition, there are some convenience functions that may serve as an example for defining clearer 'data rules'.
+An HTML based user interface facilitates initial exploration of the functionality.

 This is a release with some performance improvements (thanks to Ze Loff) and introducing a more consistent naming convention for all functions.
 The former function names are still functional but are being deprecated.

 Requirements